 - What is their password policy?
 The best practice would be to rotate passwords to ensure that these are regularly updated and are complex enough to prevent a brute-force attack.

 - What Windows server settings have the insured enabled?
 They should be denying interactive login to prevent service account login credentials from being used on a human login screen with a keyboard and mouse.

 - Implementing Privileged Access Management (PAM).
 This is now a minimum requirement for cyber policy applications.
 You can read more about PAM here.

-Service accounts pose a major risk to businesses, jeopardizing major business interruptions and the expensive costs that come with them.
+In conclusion, service accounts pose a risk business interruptions and the expenses that follow.
 The key to tackling emerging cyber threats is to be on top of them with updated industry knowledge and understanding.
 In a hardening market, cyber insurance professionals are more pressed than ever before to ensure that they handle their insureds with precision and confidence.
-This can only be achieved through robust cyber training and continuing professional development which refreshes and evolves with the market itself.
+This can only be achieved through robust cyber training and continuing education which refreshes and evolves with the market itself.

 Give Yourself The

 Our CCIS certification is a mark of excellence that employers and recruiters want to see.